tensorlayer/TensorLayer/docs/user/tutorial.rst

 Bucketing and Padding
 ^^^^^^^^^^^^^^^^^^^^^

+(Note that, TensorLayer supports Dynamic RNN layer after v1.2, so bucketing is not longer necessary in many cases)

 Bucketing is a method to efficiently handle sentences of different length.
 When translating English to French, we will have English sentences of different lengths ``L1`` on input, and French sentences of different